yoongyy/pancakeswap-snipe-bot/README.md

 8. Close bot with <code>ctrl + C</code>.

-## WARNING
+## ADVANCED BOT
-All this bot feature are free, I'm never sell this bot, and I'm never share my TG account.
+All this bot feature are free, I'm never sell this bot.
 Please be careful and DWYOR!.
-Only this bot is free, not advanced bot.
+Only this bot is free, and it's only able to snipe one token at a time.
+If you need a bot to snipe ALL new tokens and pairs created in PancakeSwap, please contact me!

 ## TROUBLESHOOT
 * there are some reason if your tx failed :